Atlantic City, New Jersey: Food desert

-Atlantic City is widely known as a food desert, with the nearest fully-functioning supermarket being located in neighboring Ventnor City, which is 3 mi away from the majority of Atlantic City's population.
-As a result, proposals for a supermarket were floated beginning in May 2021, and Atlantic City's City Council gave permission to the Casino Reinvestment Development Authority to look for a contender to build a supermarket.

-As of December 2023, there was only one functioning supermarket in Atlantic City, the Save-A-Lot food store located in Renaissance Plaza, an area of the city known for its significant homeless population and drug use.
-The Casino Reinvestment Development Authority has proposed a new supermarket that would be located on an empty parking lot behind the Tanger Outlets and near the Atlantic City Expressway.
+In 2022, the New Jersey Economic Development Authority ranked Atlantic City second on its list of the state's food desert communities (behind Camden).
+Atlantic City was one of a dozen municipalities statewide on the list where the entire municipality was a food desert community.
+As of 2024, there was only one functioning supermarket in Atlantic City, the Save-A-Lot food store located in Renaissance Plaza, an area of the city known for its significant homeless population and drug use.
+The nearest full-service supermarket being located in neighboring Ventnor City, which is 3 mi away from the majority of Atlantic City's population.
+In an area with unemployment 50% above the statewide average and with 87% of area residents lacking a car, getting access to a supermarket for city residents has been difficult, requiring long rides on public transportation.

+To remedy this, proposals for a supermarket were floated beginning in May 2021, and Atlantic City's City Council authorized the Casino Reinvestment Development Authority to look for developers to build a supermarket.
+The Casino Reinvestment Development Authority proposed a new supermarket that would be located on an empty parking lot behind the Tanger Outlets and near the Atlantic City Expressway.

 Groundbreaking for a ShopRite supermarket had taken place in October 2021, after Village Super Market received $18.7 million from the Casino Reinvestment Development Authority to construct the store.
-The supermarket was expected to be completed by December 2022, although no construction or building had happened on the site, which drew attention from residents.
-After the time for the contract expired, the Casino Reinvestment Development Authority (CRDA) announced that the deal with Village Super Market (VSM) was dead and that they were looking for new contenders.
+The supermarket was expected to be completed by December 2022, although no construction or building had happened on the site.
+After the time for the contract expired, the Casino Reinvestment Development Authority (CRDA) announced that the deal with Village Super Market was dead and that they were looking for new contenders.
 VSM created a new plan for CRDA and the city's Council to review and by July 2023, it and a Chinese conglomerate headquartered in Hong Kong emerged as the two candidates to build the supermarket.

-However, as of November 2023, no further progress had been made on the construction plans and the two proposals were still "being reviewed."
+In October 2025, after the effort to address the city's food desert status by constructing the proposed ShopRite had fizzled out, the city announced a $20 million deal to redevelop Renaissance Plaza centered around an expanded Sav-A-Lot supermarket, using funds from the Casino Reinvestment Development Authority and the New Jersey Economic Development Authority.
+The project, expected to be completed by the end of 2026, would increase the size of the existing store by 50% to more than 28000 sqft, allowing the expansion of fresh fruit, vegetable and meat options to shoppers.